-- 1 Visiting the Wizarding World of Harry Potter Tips for Super Fans
+- 1 Wizarding World of Harry Potter Tips for Super Fans

-- 1.3 What is the Number 1 thing you would recommend as a Do Not Miss when visiting the Wizarding World of Harry Potter?
+- 4 What is the Number 1 thing at the Wizarding World of Harry Potter?

-- 1.6 Where were some great places to eat and/or shop near the WWHP?
-Any favorites or special mentions?
+- 6 Where were some great places to eat and shop?

-- 1.7 What other attractions in the area would you recommend, and for what age groups?
+- 7 What other attractions in the area would you recommend?